carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

   - AWS AppSync
 - How? => AWS WAF lets you create **Rules** to **filter web traffic** based on **conditions that include IP addresses, HTTP headers and body, or custom URIs**.
   - Those rules can **allow or block** what you specify.
 It also allows to count the requests that match a certain pattern.
-  - It offers a set of pre-configured managed rules that you can use to get started quickly.
-They cover things like the OWASP Top 10 Security risks.
+  - It offers a set of **pre-configured managed rules** that you can use to get started quickly, covering things like the **OWASP Top 10 Security risks**.
   - Conditions are used in WAFs to specify when you want to allow/block requests.
 Below are some examples of conditions that you might:
     - Values on the request header
     - The country a request comes from